-Is your name spelled correctly and in the same form as it appears in your passport?
+• Is your name spelled exactly as it appears in your passport?

 The officer will ask about your educational background and plans in order assess how likely you are to enroll and remain in college until graduation.
-Be prepared to discuss the reasons you chose a particular college, your anticipated major, and your career plans.
-Bring school transcripts, national examination results, and SAT or TOEFL scores (if these tests were required by your college) and anything else that demonstrates your academic commitment.
+Be prepared to discuss the reasons you chose the University of Bridgeport, your particular program, and your career plans.
+Bring school transcripts, national examination results, and SAT or TOEFL scores (if these tests were required) and anything else that demonstrates your academic commitment.

 Visa requirements differ from country to country, but generally host governments want assurances that you won’t drop out of school or take a job illegally.
-How can you show that your sponsor is able to finance your education?
+How can you show that you are able to finance your education?

 Your chances are improved if your parents are sponsoring your education.
 If anyone other than your parents is sponsoring you, you should explain your special relationship with this person, who may be committing tens of thousands of dollars to your education.

 Provide solid evidence of your sponsor’s finances.
-This assures the Consular Officer that adequate funds will be available throughout your four-year college program.
-If your sponsor’s income is from several different sources (such as salary, contracts or consulting fees, a farm, rental property, investments), have the sponsor write a letter listing and documenting each source of income.
+This assures the Consular Officer that adequate funds will be available throughout your college program.
+If your sponsor’s income is from multiple sources (such as salary, contracts or consulting fees, a farm, rental property, investments), have the sponsor write a letter listing and documenting each source of income.

-Laws generally state that you must demonstrate sufficient economic, family, and social ties to your place of residence to ensure that your stay in the Americas will be temporary.
+Laws generally state that you must demonstrate sufficient economic, family, and social ties to your place of residence to ensure that your stay in the USA will be temporary.

 These include your family’s economic position, property you may own or stand to inherit, and your own economic potential when you come home with a U.S. education.
 The Consular Officer will be impressed to see evidence of your career planning and your knowledge of the local employment scene.